 “Out of 10, That’s a 9!”

 With a negative covid test confirmed by the friendly reception staff, we were instantly made to feel at home.
-We were waiting for Mr Lee Nobes (Head Physio, LFC) to take us into their medical quarters, which if the reception was anything to go by, was impressive to say the least.
+We were waiting for Mr Lee Nobes (Head Physio, Liverpool FC) to take us into their medical quarters, which if the reception was anything to go by, was impressive to say the least.

 An Experience To Remember

 The calmness of the airy atrium was then surged with a winning energy as the first team, led by Jürgen Klopp, set off into one of the adjacent cinema/lecture rooms to strategically prepare for their Champions League contest against Benfica.
-Their athlete’s presence could have been planned or a lucky coincidence, either way, it gave us a sense that no stone is unturned at LFC, with their meticulous winning approach.
+Their athlete’s presence could have been planned or a lucky coincidence, either way, it gave us a sense that no stone is unturned at Liverpool FC, with their meticulous winning approach.

 Joined By The Experts

 Physiquipe was prepared to be joined by Dr Anders Broegaard, (25+ years shockwave experience and board member of Danish Clinical Society for ESWT) with thanks to manufacturers, ELvation Medical & Richard Wolf, est. 1906.
 With a combined lineage of approximately 250 years, both LFC and ELvation don’t show their age, embracing innovative technology, experience and striving for excellence.